CountTails/csuf-notes/src/fall-2024/cpsc-544/lecture-4_prinicples-of-software-change.md

   - Development should not start until they are explicitly defined
 - **Reality**:
   - Requirements **must change** as the job progresses
-  - Practical to use an *incremental development process* that gradually increases the level of detail
+  - Practical to use an *incremental development process* that
-  - Requirements and the implementation are **mutually refined**
+  - Gradually increases the level of detail as requirements and the implementation are **mutually refined**
 - Stable requirements
   - Solution gradually evolves into something more likely to meet user needs
   - Requirement problem can appear at any time